-1.17 Parish Plans need to be flexible and to adapt to changing circumstances and events.
-Once the Plan has been finalised, if you have any comments on or changes to it that you want the Parish Council to consider please address them to the Parish Clerk, The Reading Room, High Street, Burton Bradstock, Dorset DT6 4QA, email theclerk@burtonbradstockparishcouncil.org or raise them at any Parish Council meeting under the appropriate "Parishioners' Comments" item.
+- 1.16 Parish Plans need to be flexible and to adapt to changing circumstances and events.
+The Parish Council is also and always open to suggestions for solving problems and improving services. - 1.17 Once the Plan has been finalised, if you have any comments on or changes to it that you want the Parish Council to consider please address them to the Parish Clerk, The Reading Room, High Street, Burton Bradstock, Dorset DT6 4QA, email theclerk@burtonbradstockparishcouncil.org or raise them at any Parish Council meeting under the appropriate "Parishioners' Comments" item.